Convert data formats

 Generate JSON logs

 Example 3.
-Converting unstructured logs to JSON
+Converting unstructured events to JSON

 nxlog.conf